dashstander/algebraist/README.md

 # Fast Fourier Transform for Sn

-A PyTorch implementation of the [Clausen & Baum (1993)](https://www.ams.org/journals/mcom/1993-61-204/S0025-5718-1993-1192969-X/S0025-5718-1993-1192969-X.pdf) Fast Fourier Transform (FFT) for the symmetric group $S_n$.
+A PyTorch implementation of the [Clausen & Baum (1993)](https://www.ams.org/journals/mcom/1993-61-204/S0025-5718-1993-1192969-X/S0025-5718-1993-1192969-X.pdf) Fast Fourier Transform (FFT) for the [symmetric group](https://en.wikipedia.org/wiki/Symmetric_group) $S_n$.

 ## Introduction

 The Fourier transform is a fundamental tool in signal processing and analysis, typically associated with continuous or discrete time signals.
+The concept can be generalized to other mathematical structures, however, including [finite groups](https://en.wikipedia.org/wiki/Fourier_transform_on_finite_groups).
+The classical discrete Fourier transform can be thought of as a transform on the [cyclic group](https://en.wikipedia.org/wiki/Cyclic_group) $C_n$, with $n$ the number of time samples in the signal.
+The frequencies that the Fourier transfrom maps to are the [characters](https://en.wikipedia.org/wiki/Character_theory) of $C_t$.

+This project implements the Fast Fourier Transform for the symmetric group $S_n$, which is the group of permutations on $n$ letters. e.g. the permutation $(3, 2, 1, 4, 5)$ acts on an sequence of five letters by permuting the first and third elements: $(3, 2, 1, 4, 5) \circ [a, b, c, d, e] = [c, b, a, d, e]$.

-However, the concept can be generalized to other mathematical structures, including finite groups.
-This project implements the Fast Fourier Transform for the symmetric group $S_n$, which has applications in various fields including computational group theory, machine learning, and data analysis on permutations.
+Analyzing data on the symmetric group has applications in many fields including [probability](https://projecteuclid.org/ebooks/institute-of-mathematical-statistics-lecture-notes-monograph-series/group-representations-in-probability-and-statistics/toc/10.1214/lnms/1215467407), machine learning, and data analysis on permutations.

 ## Features

 - Efficient implementation of the $S_n$ FFT algorithm in PyTorch
-- Support for both forward and inverse transforms.
+- Support for both (fast) forward and (slow right now) inverse transforms.
 - Utilities for working with permutations and representations of $S_n$
 - Examples and tests demonstrating usage and correctness